 Article 49 of MiFID II requires trading venues to adopt minimum tick sizes in relation to equity and certain equity-like instruments.
 RTS 11 specifies the minimum tick size regime which applies to those instruments depending on their liquidity and price level.
 As the aim of the minimum tick size regime is to ensure the orderly functioning of the market, its application extends to all orders submitted to trading venues.
-The application of the tick size regime would include, for example, limit orders resting on an order book, including orders held in an order management system as per Article 4(1)(d) of MiFIR.
+The application of the tick size regime would include, for example, limit orders resting on an order book, including orders held in an order management system as per Article 4(1)(d) of MiFIR as well as LIS orders pegged to the midpoint in a lit order book (in practice those LIS orders can only be pegged to the mid-point where the spread consists of an even number of ticks).